CDRT/docs/bios/settings/thinkcenter/devices.md

 One of 2 possible options for Bluetooth:

 1.  **Enabled** - enables Bluetooth connections.
 Default.
 1. Disabled - disables Bluetooth connections.
-The OS will not offer this option.
+Bluetooth will not be available in the OS.

 </details>